CoderDojoBrianza/CoderDojo-Mobile-Toolbox/doc/installing.md

     ```

 1. Configure `settings.py` in the `toolbox` folder:
-    1. add the app to the installed apps:
+    1. add the app, and the `bootstrap3` app, to the installed apps:

         ```
             INSTALLED_APPS = [